-Following experiments proving that 40g weights placed directly at the hook, using dead bait, exhibit greater sink rates than the weighting regime of 60g at 3.5m from the hook; and sea trials showing that there was no significant impact on catch rates of commercial species;

-AFMA has implemented SFR conditions to allow 40g at the hook weights to be used with dead bait.
+Following experiments proving that 40g weights placed directly at the hook, using dead bait, exhibit greater sink rates than the weighting regime of 60g at 3.5m from the hook; and sea trials showing that there was no significant impact on catch rates of commercial species; AFMA has implemented SFR conditions to allow 40g at the hook weights to be used with dead bait.
 The new conditions were implemented on 1 February (WTBF) and 1 March (ETBF) 2012 respectively.
 Australian longline operations are still permitted to use 60g, 3.5m from the hook.
 In addition, 40g weights at the hook are coated with luminescent plastic which reduces the need to use light sticks.
-Trials to investigate the sink rates and commercial impact of using 40g weights at the hook with live weight showed that 40g was insufficient to provide necessary sink rates with live bait.
+Further trials to investigate the sink rates and commercial impact of using 40g weights at the hook with live weight are being conducted.